projectshft/intro-to-node/README.md

 There are some complicated bits in there, but essentially we created an array called `allPossibleIds` which represented a list of all the ids we have in our `people.json` file.
 We did this just in case someone makes a request for an id that we don't have.

 ## Conclusion
 We covered a ton just now!
-If you're not too lost and understand JavaScript well, checkout the things we just skimmed the surface of:
+If you're not too lost and understand JavaScript well, check out the things we just skimmed the surface of:

 - [Node JS](https://nodejs.org/en/)
 - [Express JS](https://expressjs.com/)